Abby Wilde: Early life

-Abby Wilde was born Abigail Miriam Dauermann in San Francisco, California.
+Abby Wilde was born Abigail Miriam Dauermann to Messianic Jewish parents in San Francisco, California.
 She began acting at the age of 12, when she took a class with her brothers at the local YMCA branch.
 Since then, she has appeared in a variety of plays, Shakespeare performances, opera concerts, one-act play festivals, and musicals, both in New York City and Los Angeles.

-Film and TV

-2006–2008: Zoey 101
+Career

-In 2006, Wilde was cast in a recurring role as Stacey Dillsen on the Nickelodeon hit television show Zoey 101.
+In 2006, Wilde was cast in a recurring role as Stacey Dillsen on Nickelodeon's hit television show Zoey 101.
 Although her character was originally supposed to appear in only one episode, Wilde made such an impression that she became a frequent guest on the program.
-Wilde appeared in the show for thirty-one episodes between 2006 and 2008.
+Wilde appeared in the show for 31 episodes between 2006 and 2008.
 In addition, Wilde starred in several made-for-television Zoey 101 films; "Zoey 101: The Curse of PCA" (2007), "Zoey 101: Goodbye Zoey?"
 (2008), and the show's final episode "Zoey 101: Chasing Zoey" (2008).

-2009–present: Post-Zoey 101 and film appearances

 In 2009, Wilde starred alongside Baywatch actor Alexandra Paul in her first full-length feature film, Family of Four, a drama written and directed by John Suits.

-Wilde reprised her role as Stacey two other programs created by Dan Schneider: iCarly (in 2010 and 2011) and Sam & Cat (in 2013).
+Wilde reprised her role as Stacey in two other television shows: iCarly (2009–2011) and Sam & Cat (2013).